(Disclosure: Some of the links below may be affiliate links)

 Yuh is a more recent digital bank, started in 2021.
 It was born from a collaboration between PostFinance and Swissquote, each owning 50% of Yuh.

-Yuh itself is not a licensed bank, but they use all the services of Swissquote to provide banking services.
+Yuh is not a licensed bank, but they use the banking license of Swissquote to provide banking services.

 Since its inception, Yuh already offered banking and investing features.
 It was always meant to be an app to do everything banking: pay, save, and invest.